UHDanke/gd_docs/bugs/bugs.md

 ## [2.207] Spider teleports through or into Extended Collision objects.

-Spider gamemode and Spider Orb teleports through or into an object with high scaling and extended collision instead of on it.
+Spider gamemode and Spider Orb teleports through or into an object with extended collision instead of on it.

 Spider Pad is not affected by this issue.